akbarhuseynov23/Dog-Breed-Identification---ML-final-project/README.md

 # Findings

 The accuracy of the model reaches 90%, which means that with fine tuning the parameters, the model can be developped further.
-This model is also deployed in an Streamlit app.
+This model is also deployed in an Streamlit app: https://share.streamlit.io/akbarhuseynov23/dog-breed-recognition---ml-final-project/main/dog_breeds.py

 Source: https://www.intel.com/content/www/us/en/develop/articles/inception-v3-deep-convolutional-architecture-for-classifying-acute-myeloidlymphoblastic.html